winston86zhu/haas-ewmba/midterm.md

 * Positive feedback: Reinforces good behavior and increases motivation.
 Works best for those not fully committed to the task.
 * Negative feedback: Corrects mistakes and improves performance.
 Works best for those who are already committed to the task.

+> Feedback should be provided frequently, specific, and actionable.

 ### Rewards

 1. Intrinsic vs Extrinsic motivation